mvdbr4nd/olisto_weather_checker/README.md

-# olisto_weather_checker
+# weather_checker
-olisto connector updater for weather data (KNMI / using buienradar json rest api)
+connector updater for weather data (KNMI / using buienradar json rest api)

 This program can be used to update a olisto connector with Sunpower coming from a list or single KNMI station. the data is fetched from using the rest api.
 Compared and updated to olisto if needed.